Chexxy-Bomb/Chexxy-Bomb/README.md

 ✧ Afk 24/7

-I am semi-verbal and i'll tend to talk more if I know you or feel comfortable with you, though I may be quiet at first when we’re still getting to know each other.
+I am semi-verbal and i'll tend to talk more if I know you or feel comfortable with you, though I may be quiet at first when we first meet.

 ✧ Often found alone, but on occasion i'm with a friend or regiment